North Dandalup Dam: Water sources

 The dam extracts water from the North Dandalup River, with the allocation licence for the dam allowing the Water Corporation to divert 22.2 GL per year.
 Reduced rainfall and streamflow in recent times have resulted in less water being extracted, with 11.5 GL being removed in 2002/3 and 9.3 GL in 2003/4.

 Layout

-Main Dam
+Main dam

 The dam is 62 m high and 192 m long.

 Other dams

 There are two earthfill saddle dams on low lying ridges slightly to the northwest, next to the main dam, the larger is 22 m high, and the smaller is 9 m high.
 Between these dams, there is a lookout which provides a view of Mandurah, the Peel inlet, and the Indian Ocean.
-There is another dam, the original Pipehead dam, built in 1971, which is now open for recreational use.
+There is another dam, the original pipehead dam, built in 1971, which is now open for recreational use.
 In this recreational area, there are facilities such as barbecues, toilets, picnic tables and parking.

 Environment

-Flora & Fauna
+Flora and fauna

 The surrounding area contains a variety of flora and fauna, with the vegetation predominantly consisting of jarrah (Eucalyptus marginata), marri (E. calophylla) and wandoo (E. wandoo).
-Wildlife consists of kookaburras, long-billed cockatoos, and the Scarlet Robin.
+Wildlife consists of kookaburras, long-billed cockatoos, and the scarlet robin.